jianshu93/rust-diskann/README.md

 - `beam_width`: 128 or larger (trade-off between speed and recall)
 - Higher beam_width = better recall but slower search

+### Index memory-mapping

+When host RAM is not large enough for mapping the entire database file, it is possible to build the database in several smaller pieces (random split).
+Then users can search the query againt each piece and collect results from each piece before merging (rank by distance).
+This is equivalent to a single big database approach but requires a much smaller number of RAM for memory-mapping.

 ## Building and Testing

 ```bash